MicrosoftDocs/memdocs/sccm/mdt/toolkit-reference.md

 ###  <a name="ZTIApplications.wsf"></a> ZTIApplications.wsf
  This script initiates an installation of applications that have been configured in the Applications node in Deployment Workbench.
 This script will not attempt to install any application that:

--   Does not support the target computer’s platform type
+-   Does not support the target computer's platform type

--   Does not support the target computer’s processor type
+-   Does not support the target computer's processor type

 -   Has an uninstall entry in the registry under **HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Uninstall**